HSTWISP/WISPIPE/DOC/README.txt

 corrections, but didn't end up having the darks to calibrate them.
 In that case, use the /calwf3only flag.

- SECOND STEP: reduction (tcsh, Eureka)
+ SECOND STEP: reduction (bash, Eureka)
- The reduction can be run as in the case 1 (no uvis data present), but using the wispipe_uvis.sh program instad.
-Again, the reduction of multiple fields in a row can be obtained using "multiple_par.sh", but ONLY AFTER the uvis data are already preprocessed in a bash shell and astroconda environment.
+ The reduction can be run as in the case 1 (no uvis data present), using the wispipe_6.2.sh program.
+The  reduction of multiple fields in a row can be obtained using "multiple_par.sh", but ONLY AFTER the uvis data are already preprocessed in a bash shell and astroconda environment.

-    > source wispipe_uvis.sh Par302 > LOG/log_Par302_6.1.log
+    > source wispipe_6.2.sh Par302 > LOG/log_Par302_6.2.log

 Note: May use  multiple_uvis_preprocess,multiple_par.sh (if desired, in DOC)